Scholz taps epidemiologist as new German health minister - NewsBreak

 Scholz taps epidemiologist as new German health minister

-Scholz presented his center-left Social Democrats’ nominees for the Cabinet hours before the last of the prospective partners in the new government, the environmentalist Greens, planned to announce whether their members have voted in a ballot to approve .
+Scholz presented his center-left Social Democrats nominees for the Cabinet hours before the last of the prospective partners in the new government, the environmentalist Greens planned to announce whether their members have voted in a ballot to approve a three-party coalition deal.

-That would clear the way for parliament to elect Scholz on Wednesday after conventions of the and the pro-business backed the accord at the weekend.
-His election will end the 16-year tenure of outgoing Chancellor Angela Merkel.
+That would clear the way for parliament to elect Scholz on Wednesday after conventions of the Social Democrats and the pro-business Free Democrats backed the accord at the weekend.
+His election will end the 16-year tenure of outgoing Chancellor Angela Merkel

 The most closely watched appointment was that of the health minister, as Germany struggles to bring down its highest coronavirus infection rates of the pandemic so far.
 Scholz chose Karl Lauterbach, an epidemiologist and media-savvy lawmaker who lacks executive experience but has been one of Germany's most prominent voices urging caution and strict measures against COVID-19 since the pandemic started.